 What We Do

-Network Penetration Testing & Application Penetration Testing
+& Application Penetration Testing

 We can perform several types of penetration testing to ensure your networks, cloud deployments, and applications are secured.
 You can read more about our approach on the Network Penetration Testing and Application Penetration Testing pages.
-These tests are designed to maximize the value by finding multiple attack paths and providing detailed guidance on how an attack may look, as well as what steps to take to mitigate those risks.
+These tests are designed to maximize value by finding multiple attack paths and providing detailed guidance on how an attack may look, as well as what steps to take to mitigate those risks.

 When performing a threat emulation exercise, we’re testing your environment based on the known attack steps used by attackers.
 This could be ransomware groups operating in your industry, or an adversary known for targeting companies like yours.
 The goal of these projects is to identify and validate your layers of detective and preventive controls.
 You can read more on our Threat Emulation page.